 If a company does not submit a 510(k) with all the required elements of a guidance document, the submission should not be processed.
 Implementation of validated software tools for each 3-letter product code would prevent incomplete submissions.
 At the very least, companies should be required to provide a rationale for any sections of submission that are not applicable.

 One example of a possible software solution is currently used by third-party auditors at BSI.
 BSI uses a software tool that will not allow the auditor to generate a final report unless all the required elements have been completed.
 The FDA could use the existing screening checklist and convert this into a similar “SmartForm.”
 If the submission does not have all the required elements of the checklist, the submission form could not be generated from the software.
 This forces the task of pre-screening reviews back upon the submitter with the aid of a validated software tool.

-The biggest shortfall of the Triage program is the target product types.
+The most significant shortfall of the Triage program is the target product types.
 IVD devices are quite different from other device types.
-Each IVD has unique chemistry, there are a limited number of Guidance documents for IVDs and IVD submissions represent only 10-20% of all submissions.
-Orthopedic, cardiovascular, general/plastic surgery, and radiology devices each represent more than 10% of the submissions, and collectively they represent half of the submissions.
+Each IVD has unique chemistry, and there are a limited number of Guidance documents for IVDs, and IVD submissions represent only 10-20% of all submissions.
+Orthopedic, cardiovascular, general/plastic surgery and radiology devices each represent more than 10% of the submissions, and collectively they represent half of the submissions.
 These types of devices also have both special controls documents and ISO Standards defining the design inputs for design verification.
 Therefore, these four device types would be a better choice for a pilot program to expedite reviews.